Enumeration of holomorphic cylinders in log Calabi-Yau surfaces. II. Positivity, integrality and the gluing formula: Smoothness of moduli spaces

-We recall that a map of \kanal spaces $\phi\colon X'\to X$ is said to be \emph{finite} if there is an affinoid G-covering $\{V_i\}$ of $X$ such that every $\phi\inv(V_i)\to V_i$ is a finite map of $k$-affinoid spaces, i.e.\ the corresponding homomorphism of $k$-affinoid algebras is finite.
+We recall that a map of \kanal spaces $\phi\colon X'\to X$ is said to be \emph{finite} if there is an affinoid G-covering $\{V_i\}$ of $X$ such that every $\phi\inv(V_i)\to V_i$ is a finite map of $k$-affinoid spaces, i.e.\ the corresponding homomorphism of $k$-affinoid algebras is finite (see \cite[\S 1.3]{Berkovich_Etale_1993} for the G-topology).

 We refer to \cite{Berkovich_Etale_1993,Ducros_Families_2011} for the notion of étale map of \kanal spaces.
 For a finite étale map of \kanal spaces $\phi\colon X'\to X$, we have an affinoid G-covering $\{V_i\}$ of $X$ such that every $\phi\inv(V_i)\to V_i$ is a finite étale map of $k$-affinoid spaces, i.e.\ the corresponding homomorphism of $k$-affinoid algebras is finite étale.
-Therefore, $\phi_*\cO_{X'}$ is a finite locally free $\cO_X$-module.
-We define the \emph{degree} of the finite étale map $\phi$ to be the rank of $\phi_*\cO_{X'}$ viewed as a finite locally free $\cO_X$-module.
+Therefore, $\phi_*\cO_{X'}$ is a finite G-locally free $\cO_X$-module.
+We define the \emph{degree} of the finite étale map $\phi$ to be the rank of $\phi_*\cO_{X'}$ viewed as a finite G-locally free $\cO_X$-module.

 By \cref{lem:non-stacky}, all the moduli stacks involved in the following proposition and the following theorem are \kanal spaces.